JuanJFarina/juanjfarina.github.io/drafts/cloud_fundamentals.md

   - Organizations pay only for what they use
   - Organizations don't have complete control over resources and security

 - **Private Cloud** - it's a cloud that is used by a single organization.
-It can be hosted on-premises or in a dedicated offsite data center.
+It can be hosted on-premise or in a dedicated offsite data center.
   - Organizations have complete control over resources and security
   - Data is not collocated with other organizations' data
   - Hardware must be purchased for startup and maintenance